SoftUni-Internal/interactive-content/EN/01-Encapsulation/02-Validation.md

   setSalary(salary);
 }
 ```
-- Validation happens inside the setter
+Validation happens inside the setter.
-- Guarantees valid state of object in its creation
+- Guarantees valid state of object in its creation.
-- Guarantees valid state for public setters
+- Guarantees valid state for public setters.

 [/slide]